'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 "They can sing that," he smiled.
 "I have no problem with that.
 Everyone should celebrate the situation, apart from us."

 There it is again, that relentless mentality.
 "It's about the next game and the next challenge," said Henderson.
-They're thinking of Wolves on Thursday already.
+They're thinking of Wolves already.

-As for Sunday, they can reflect, again, on a job well done.
+That's for Thursday, though.
+For Sunday they can reflect, again, on a job well done.

 Manchester United will always be their rivals but, on this evidence, it'll be a long time before they're anything like their equals.